 As in other countries, the implementation of community-based non-formal educational programmes in Nepal is invariably encumbered by the lack of human and financial resources as well as by the lack of coordination between stakeholders.
 In order to circumvent these challenges and ensure the effective and sustainable implementation of the NLC, the NFEC has established functional partnerships with various key stakeholders including NGOs, local municipalities, District and Village Development Committees (DDCs / VDCs) and youth and women’s associations (i.e. Community-Based Organisations – CBOs).
 Apart from advising the NFEC in the design and development of the programme, these institutions have also been entrusted with the overall responsibility of ensuring the efficient implementation of the NLC at the community level.
-Accordingly, their main functions include establishing and managing Community Learning Centres (CLCs; in total, about 45 500 CLCs have been established through-out the country since the inception of the programme in 2008), coordinating the recruitment and training of programme facilitators and mobilising community members to participate in the programme.
+Accordingly, their main functions include establishing and managing Community Learning Centres (CLCs; in total, more than 2,100 CLCs have been established through-out the country since the inception of the programme in 2008), coordinating the recruitment and training of programme facilitators and mobilising community members to participate in the programme.

 Development of Teaching-Learning Materials